Introduction

 Disadvantages

-Involves entire test team so they can all "own" the data
+Involves entire test team so they can all

 Can be time-consuming